 There’s an undeniable buzz around CBD and the beauty industry has been quick to jump on the bandwagon.
-Marketing Assistant, Annabelle Mayor, takes a closer look at how brands are embracing this trend and whether more needs to be done to educate customers on the effects of CBD.
+We take a look at how brands are embracing this trend & whether more needs to be done to educate customers on CBD's effects.

 The beauty industry is no stranger to ‘it’ ingredients.
 Once something is deemed effective it quickly takes off and before you know it, multiple brands have released countless products containing the stuff.
 One ingredient that’s been causing a stir over the last few years is Cannabidiol, better known as CBD, and brands and retailers have been quick to adopt the trend.